purton-tech/rust-on-nails/rust-on-nails.com/content/docs/database-part-2/authorization.md

 ```

 That's multi tenancy.
 With Row Level Security we can add this restriction in one place and then all queries to the customer table going forward will have the restriction automatically applied.

-That's going to look something like.
+We need to pass the current user_id to Postgres using something like

 ```sql
 SET LOCAL row_level_security.user_id = 1234